kubernetes/enhancements/keps/sig-api-machinery/6264-storage-object-compression/README.md

 ### The read path

 Decompression is unconditional and driven by the format alone.
-The read side is installed whatever the feature gate and configuration say, because read support must never depend on configuration: a value framed by any apiserver has to be readable by every apiserver of that version or newer under any flags, or dropping a flag would strand data.
+The read side is installed whatever the configuration says, because read support must never depend on configuration: a value framed by any apiserver has to be readable by every apiserver of that version or newer under any flags, or dropping a flag would strand data.
 Inertness by default comes from the write side consulting the policy, and from the read side returning non-framed bytes unchanged.